rdavudov/bio-sql-logic/README.md

 - Definition of relations of One-to-One and One-To-Many
 - Enums can be stored as numbers or strings

-Bio Sql requires to add two more annotations and that' all.
+Bio Sql requires to add two more annotations and that's all.
 - ```@BioSql``` indicates that Bio Object can be persisted to database similar to ```@Entity``` annotation in JPA
 - ```@BioSqlTag``` indicates that this field must be persisted to database similar to ```@Column``` annotation in JPA